JuliaParallel/julia-hpc-tutorial-sc24/README.md

 We will post a signup form soon.
 Please check here again at least one month before the start of SC24

 ## Julia for HPC Birds of a Feather session @ SC24

 We will again host a [Julia for HPC BoF at SC24](https://github.com/JuliaParallel/julia-hpc-bof-sc24)

 ## Running JupyterLab

+## On NERSC

+We will post instructions on how to use this repo's Jupyter Kernel at NERSC

 ### Locally